-It’s a sad fact that black dogs sit in rescue centres much longer as their lighter coloured counterparts.
+Today is National Black Dog Day.
+It’s a sad fact that black dogs sit in rescue centres twice as long as their lighter coloured counterparts.
 Some never get that lucky break.
 One of the reasons for this?
 Because black dogs are notoriously difficult to photograph.
-Many of my dog photography clients have black dogs, so it seems this is a universal issue people are having problems with.

 Do you have a black dog?
 If so, you’re likely all too aware of the problem.
 No matter how hard you try, they end up looking like a black blob rather than the beautiful creature that they are in real life.

-    Whether you’re an owner, or you work in a rescue centre, here are some useful tips on photographing black dogs.
+Whether you’re an owner, or you work in a rescue centre, today is a good day for some useful tips on photographing black dogs.
 You won’t need any expensive equipment.
 We’re assuming that you’re using a basic point and shoot camera with automatic settings.

 Contrary to what you might expect, bright overhead sunlight isn’t great for black dogs.
 In very bright light your camera will be working too hard.
 There’ll be a battle between two extremes – the black of your dog and the white light of the sun.
 Your photograph will always end up on the losing side.

 If you do find yourself with the sun directly overhead, bring your dog to a shaded area and take the photo there.
 It’s important that your chosen location is evenly shaded with a soft light covering the whole area.
 For example, if you take the photo under a tree, make sure that the background isn’t brightly lit.

 Placing Bailey in an evenly-lit shaded area made it easier to get a good exposure because there were no areas of extreme dark shadows or bright light.

 Try and take the photo on a cloudy day.
 The light will be softer and your subject will be evenly lit.

 Shaded areas can also be out in the open when it’s nice and cloudy.
 Clouds act as a giant light diffuser in the sky.